tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 #### What this script does:

 This script searches IMDB to find the release dates of the movies that were based off of books.
-It then retreieves the release date from the movie's IMDB page, and stores that information in a table named "Release_Dates" in the `/GoodreadsEDA/GoodreadsEDA/reviews.db` database.
+It then retrieves the release date from the movie's IMDB page, and stores that information in a table named "Release_Dates" in the `/GoodreadsEDA/GoodreadsEDA/reviews.db` database.

 #### *This file takes as input*:

 A list of movie titles called `movie_titl`.
-Currently, the titles used in this project are already hardcoded into the script.
+Currently, the titles used in this project are already hardcoded into the script `lists.py`.
 If you would like to use the program to investigate titles other than the ones provided you will need to replace the strings in the list with the movie titles you are interested in investigating.
+If you are only trying to visualize book scores over time you can ignore this script entirely.

 #### *This script gives as output*:

 An SQLite3 database (more accurately: a table called 'Release_Dates' in the database) which will be stored in this repository at `/GoodreadsEDA/GoodreadsEDA/review_dbs/reviews.db`.
 This table contains the release dates of the films listed in the `movie_titl` list.
-It also currently stores the title of the movie.
+It also currently stores the title of the movie as it appears on IMDb.com

 #### Notes, Future, etc: